canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 So their dynamic is like this.
 9S is a Scanner type, designed to gather information on the machines.
 2B is his taciturn, dutiful companion unit... but she is secretly 2E, an Executioner type designed to execute 9S if he pokes his nose where he's not supposed to.
 This happens very often, and each time, a new 9S is instantiated as, essentially, a factory reset.
 2B, however, does not get her memory's reset.

+A2, meanwhile, is now living as a rogue unit; she's reconnected with Anemone, but largely spends her time fighting the machines as a one-woman army.
+By this point, her uniform and much of her skin have eroded away, and she's a lot more aggressive and cynical than when we saw her in the play.

 ### "Everything that lives is designed to end"

 The very first sortie with the pair comes in <cite>Memory Cage</cite> [[Ark translation](https://theark.wiki/w/Memory_Cage)] from <cite>A Short Story</cite>.
 2B and 9S investigate a mysterious desert building that is very likely the Desert Temple near Façade.
 2B attempts to set an ambush to kill 9S quickly with a minimum of pain, but 9S stages a counter-ambush, surprising 2B with the ability to use a short-range weapon.
 He hacks her brain, and learns the truth about 2B... but also that 2B and the Commander anticipated this, and set a virus trap to destroy him when he tried to hack in.
 Here we see the beginning of 2B's mantra: 'emotions are prohibited'.
 Apparently they can't be designed out...